clojure/tools.namespace/README.md

 un/reloading those namespaces.

 Use this feature sparingly: it exists as a development-time convenience, not a work-around for code that is not reload-safe.
+Also, see the warnings about aliases, below.
+Aliases to reloaded namespaces will break if the namespace *containing* the alias is not reloaded also.

 Warnings
 --------------------

-Try to avoid loading any code before running `refresh` for the first time.
-(For example, by specifing an `:init-ns` for Leiningen.)
-This can cause errors when you do run `refresh` for the first time.

 Be careful when reloading the namespace in which you run your REPL.
 Because namespaces are removed when reloading, all your past definitions are lost.
-It will be easier to keep your REPL in a namespace which has no file associated with it, such as `user`.
+Either keep your REPL in a namespace which has no file associated with it, such as `user`, or put all your REPL definitions in a "scratch" namespace that can be reloaded.

 Be careful when using fully-qualified symbol names without namespace aliases (`require` with no `:as`).
-If the namespace happens already to be loaded, it will not necessarily cause an error if you forget to `require` it, but the dependency graph of namespaces will be incorrect.
+If the namespace happens to be loaded already, it will not necessarily cause an error if you forget to `require` it, but the dependency graph of namespaces will be incorrect.

 Beware of code which has references to old definitions, especially